Logging / Harvesting

 Like other crops, trees grow poorly if there is competition for resources such as water, nutrients and light.
 The deliberate control of stand density by thinning can improve growth rate, vigor, reduce wildfire threat, improve wildlife habitat, increase plant diversity of the forest floor, and improve aesthetics and overall forest health.

 The Company’s commercial fallers are capable of directionally felling harvested timber to maintain the integrity and value of the wood.
 They typically fell timber in a herring bone pattern away from yarding corridors and directionally fall those trees in marked corridors away from designated landings.
 Trees are skillfully felled away from private property, fences, and designated stream courses.

-The Company’s professional timber cutters extensive qualifications and falling experience uniquely position us to meet even the most difficult falling objectives.
-Collectively Miller Timber Services, Inc.’s timber cutters have over 70 years of falling experience.
+Our professional timber cutters' extensive qualifications and falling experience uniquely position us to meet even the most difficult falling objectives.
+Collectively, Miller Timber Services, Inc.'s timber cutters have over 70 years of falling experience.

 Professional Log truck drivers monitor the loader operators while they load the logs onto their truck to assure the wood is evenly distributed over the axles and load weights are not exceeded.
 Load weights are not to exceed weight restrictions set in place by landowners, ODOT, and the vehicles GVWR.
 Loaded logs are secured on the truck with wrappers that are thrown over the load and tightened with binders.